danbev/learning-cpp/README.md

 ### Memory
 Accessing memory is not done on a byte basis.
 Instead computers compensate for slow memory access by fetching bigger chunks of data, for example 64 bytes at a time.

+### decltype
+The compiler tries to decuce types when is sees template.
+For example:

+    template<typename T>
+    void doit(T* something) {
+    }
+    ...
+    const int a = 10;
+    doit(a);

+The compiler actually has to deduce the type for T and the type for something.
+The type of something could have things like const or reference qualifiers.
+The way T is decuced depends on the parameters type.

+### Casting

+#### reinterpret_cast
+Does compile to any CPU instruction and is just a compiler directive which instructs the compiler to threat the sequence of bits as if it had the new type.

+### sizeof
+When sizeof's operand is a type, it has to be enclosed in parentheses.
+But when sizeof's operand is a variable, this is not required.

+    sizeof expression
+    sizeof(typename)

+### Iterators

+  std::string path() const {
+    std::string ret;
+    for (auto const& i : context_.path) {
+      ret += '/';
+      ret += i;
+    }
+    return ret;
+  }

+### nullptr

+### Pointer to pointer
+Lets say you have a function that needs to reassing a pointer that it is passed.
+If the function only takes a pointer to the object this is only a copy of the pointer:

+    int* org =  new int{10};
+    func(org);

+    void fun(int* ptr) { ...};

+Now, func will get a copy of org (pointing to the same int.
+But changing that pointer to point somewhere else does not affect But, if we pass a pointer to to org the we can update that value which will update our original as we are changing what it points to:

+    void fun(int** ptr) { ...};